suchith720/GraphWikipedia/README.md

 ## GraphWikiSeeAlso
 This is article-to-article recommendation datasets, the classification task is given an article we need to predict the articles present in its `Seealso` section.
+Click [here](https://drive.google.com/file/d/1QcL_jqSkR393krMBpjpOQP1hD0DMAUSM/view?usp=sharing) to download the dataset.

 To create the dataset do the following:
 1. Provide the following variables in the configurate file present at `config/seealso_config.py`